M7mdBinGhaith/M7mdBinGhaith.github.io/content/_index.md

 # Homelab Documentation

 A personal knowledge base documenting my home infrastructure journey.
-This site contains practical guides, working configurations, and hard-learned lessons from building and maintaining a homelab environment.
+This site contains practical guides, working configurations, and lessons learned from building and maintaining a homelab environment.

 ## Guides Include: